CodePushGo/website/src/content/blog/en/how-chinas-data-laws-impact-app-store-submissions.md

 ### Submission Tips

-For smoother updates and compliance, consider using Capgo.
+For smoother updates and compliance, consider using CodePushGo.
 This tool allows developers to deliver updates directly to users while adhering to regulatory standards through secure deployment methods.

 > "Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)